evolgeniusteam/EvolviewDocumentation/datasets/01_stroke_color_and_width/DatasetStroke.md

 Have fun!!

-{anchor:use}

 ### use 'darker' or 'brighter' as stroke color

-When color is specified and is not 'black' or 'white', users can now use darker or brighter version of the sepcified color as stroke color.
+When color is specified and is not 'black' or 'white', users can now use darker or brighter version of the specified color as stroke color.

 For example, the following usages are all valid: